 You may not be considered a good candidate for tooth whitening if you have:

 Q: How long do whitening results last?

 A: There is no definite answer because each whitening patient is different.
 Factors that can cause differing lengths of results include your heredity and how many staining foods and drinks you consume following treatment.
 A lot of whitening patients can see results last anywhere from one to three years without needing major touchups.
-If you want longer lasting results, Veneers are an alternative that can give you a whiter smile for a much longer period of time.
+If you want longer lasting results, Composite Veneers are an alternative that can give you a whiter smile for a much longer period of time.